Shmily701/not-only-notes/README.md

 # not-only-notes
-record my think, my story
+record my think, my story, not only notes